 The John Ruggie Legacy Fund

-Shift is extremely grateful for the many contributions to the John Ruggie Legacy Fund that we received since John passed away last September.
-They reached a total of USD $50,000.
+Shift is extremely grateful for the many contributions to the John Ruggie Legacy Fund that we received since John passed away in September 2021.
 Following discussions with John’s wife, Mary, and Shift’s Board, we agreed that the best way for these resources to advance John’s legacy would be to take forward his commitment to championing young practitioners from all backgrounds interested in advancing implementation of the UN Guiding Principles on Business and Human Rights.

 As messages of condolence and recognition poured in following John’s death, one of the themes that stood out to us was the sheer quantity and range of people who said they would never forget how John listened to their questions and concerns, shared his insights, and supported them in their own efforts to advance business respect for human rights.
 Many of these were individuals – students and professionals – who reached out to John in hopes of some brief response, only to find him offering them time, advice, access and connections far beyond their expectations.

 It is this spirit of John that we want to represent through the Legacy Fund.
 We have therefore decided that it should be a means to enable talented students of business and human rights to gain practical experience, and to access ideas and networks that can advance their own careers and contribution to the field.
 The Fund will support a series of opportunities through the “John Ruggie Fellowship Program”, which will particularly seek to support students who may otherwise lack access to such opportunities.

 We will strive to support at least two placements each year, for 3 or more months each, at organizations that are advancing leading practice in the field of business and human rights, and which can offer a high-value immersive experience.
 We are delighted to be working with three host organizations for the inaugural year of the John Ruggie Fellowship Program: Accountability Counsel, PepsiCo and Verité.
 Shift will provide administrative support for the Fellowship Program as well as managing the Fund.